XieXiLin2/XieXiLin2/README.md

 ## Hi there 👋🏻

-- 🎓 I’m currently a middle school studnt
+- 🎓 I’m currently a junior high school student

 - 📝 I’m currently using Python, Java, C++